osrf/collision-benchmark/README.md

 In order to be able to visualize all models you saved with the test framework in gzclient, you will need to have the directory ``<temp-path>/.gazebo/models`` in your ``GAZEBO_RESOURCE_PATH``.
-This is required for enerated mesh shapes which have to be written to file for Gazebo
-(because SDF reads meshes from file).
 ``<temp-path>`` should be your default system path temp folder (more specifically, the one returned by ``gazebo::common::SystemPaths::TmpPath()``):
+This is required for generated mesh shapes which have to be written to file (because SDF reads meshes from file).

 ``export GAZEBO_RESOURCE_PATH=${GAZEBO_RESOURCE_PATH}:/tmp/.gazebo/models``